LuciferUchiha/georgerowlands.ch/content/garden/maths/linearAlgebra/matrixDeterminants.md

 {{< figure
   src="/images/maths/permutations.png"
+  alt="Constructing permutations of a set of numbers." caption="Constructing permutations of a set of numbers." width="600"
 >}}

 The sign of a permutation is a bit weird.
 It can be either 1 or -1.
 The sign of a permutation counts the parity of the number of pairs of elements that are out of order after the permutation has been applied.
 So if the number of pairs of elements that are out of order is even then the sign of the permutation is 1 and if the number of pairs of elements that are out of order is odd then the sign of the permutation is -1.